 - menus which are nutritionally analysed to provide nutritional balance

 - ingredients, produced freshly every day in a school kitchen

-Our Menus are run on a three week cycle with a strong focus on fresh fruit, vegetables and salads.
+Our Menus are run on a four week cycle with a strong focus on fresh fruit, vegetables and salads.
 Our commitment to healthy eating is reflected in the products we use, with most containing reduced saturated fat, sugar and salt.
 All our food products are oven baked or steamed, even the chips we serve are oven baked and during 2011 we removed chip fryers from every school kitchen.

 Also wholemeal bread, yoghurt and water are available daily.